tabreturn/tabreturn.github.io/_posts/2018-06-27-processing.py_in_ten_lessons--03-randomly-generated-lesson-title.md

   <img src="{{ site.url }}/img/pitl03/iteration-stacked-circles.png" />
 </figure>

-However, what you are actually is seeing twenty-three circles of the same size drawn in the same location.
+However, what you are actually is seeing twenty-four circles of the same size drawn in the same location.
 Adapt the ellipse, using the `i` value as a multiplier for the width and height arguments:

 {% highlight py %}
 i = 0

-while i <= 23:
+while i < 24:
     print(i)
     ellipse(width/2,height/2, 30*i,30*i)
     i = i + 1